ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-new-information-request.md

 ## Description

-This page is used to create a new information request.
+The *Privacy: New Information Request* page is used by an administrator to create a new information request which may not have been submitted through the site..

 ### Common Elements